whitews/FlowUtils/README.md

 binaries are available in PyPI (and installable via pip).***

 ***If a pre-built binary of FlowUtils is not available for your environment, then the C extensions must be compiled using the source package.
-NumPy >=1.19 must be installed prior to compiling FlowUtils.
+NumPy must be installed prior to compiling FlowUtils.
 If compiling using `gcc`, version 5 or later is required.***

+***Compiling FlowUtils from source can also result in NumPy C API incompatibilities.
+[See the NumPy docs for more information](https://numpy.org/devdocs/user/depending_on_numpy.html#understanding-numpy-s-versioning-and-api-abi-stability).***

 ### From PyPI